Treasurys Edge Lower on New Debt Supply

 ADVERTISEMENT

-Investors and analysts say yields are likely to remain at relatively low levels unless inflation pick ups and move closer to the Federal Reserve's 2% annual target.
+Investors and analysts say yields are likely to remain at relatively low levels unless inflation picks up and moves closer to the Federal Reserve's 2% annual target.
 At the same time, the threats of inflation rising and major central banks responding with tighter monetary policies have kept yields comfortably above the historic lows they reached last year.

 "The market has obviously become very comfortable," said Thomas Roth, managing director in the rates trading group at MUFG Securities Americas Inc. There is relatively little that could change the outlook for investors at this point except for better inflation data, he added.